 However, your overall energy production will go down, as you aren’t maximizing your production during the peak sun hours of the day.
 Thus, a slightly larger system may be necessary than the one you would have if you didn’t adjust for the TOU rates.

 While your solar panel system designs might need to change depending on TOU rates, it's highly recommended that you speak with a solar expert to optimize your solar design.
 They can look at your consumption pattern on a typical day and the TOU rates in your area to make a recommendation about the best way to install your solar power system.
 The solar company will then design your solar power system with the optimal panel alignment so you can maximize solar savings.

 Just pointing your panels west isn’t always an option though, as shading due to trees or structures can reduce your solar power production later in the day.
 A professional installer should conduct a thorough technical analysis about this impact and design a suitable system for your home.

 Maximize Your Savings with Time-of-Use Rates

 Now that you know how TOU plans work, it's time to use them to your advantage to cut down on electricity costs.
-The Palmetto Free Solar Savings Estimate is the best place to begin.
+The Palmetto Free Solar Design and Savings Estimate is the best place to begin.
 It analyzes your location, energy consumption, weather information, and more to predict how much you can save with solar energy.
 You'll get estimated expenses and savings, plus the annual environmental effect of embracing a solar energy system.
 To get started, all you need is your latest utility bill and address.

 If you like what you see,, our solar experts will examine your home and offer a highly customized proposal for your solar system design.
 They'll also help you approximate how much power your solar panels would produce, your potential monthly savings, and much more.